rodolfoambrosio/siemens/ex9/readme.md

 `./RemoveDuplicatedIPAddress.sh control_file.txt`

-*servers_version.txt* will bring the results and will be placed at /tmp/output_1.txt.
+The results and will be placed at /tmp/output_1.txt.

 `cat /tmp/output_1.txt`